-2 Research synthesis papers include a formal meta-analysis or systematic reviews with some quantitative results →.
+2 Research synthesis papers include a formal meta-analysis or systematic reviews with some quantitative results.
+Details can be found in the methodology section of the WIKI.

 - Hedgerows in grasslands are studied in one systematic review where authors report increased invertebrate biodiversity, although with medium confidence level.
 This systematic review reported relevant results, but without statistical test of the effects and it is labelled as uncertain.
 Details are provided below in Table 2 and in the summary reports. - Isolated trees in grasslands are studied in one systematic review where authors report increased invertebrate biodiversity, although with medium confidence level.
 This systematic review reported relevant results, but without statistical test of the effects and it is labelled as uncertain.
 Details are provided below in Table 2 and in the summary reports. - Trees in group in grasslands are studied in one systematic review where authors report increased invertebrate biodiversity, although with medium confidence level.
 This systematic review reported relevant results, but without statistical test of the effects and it is labelled as uncertain.
 Details are provided below in Table 2 and in the summary reports.